Batch Distillation Data for Developing Machine Learning Anomaly Detection Methods: Background Summary

 Therefore, we provide such data in the present work.
 An obviously crucial question is thereby: can suitable data be obtained in an academic environment?
 We argue that this is possible and may even offer advantages over data from full-scale production sites.
 Most notably, academic environments provide greater flexibility in designing and executing experimental scenarios, and typically allow for more comprehensive documentation.
 The most basic decision in planning such experiments is choosing a suitable demonstration process.
 We chose distillation for three reasons: first, it is a very widely applied separation process in the chemical industry; second, it lends itself to scale-up: we can operate plants on small scales (as we have to in the academic environment) and still learn from them about the behavior of full-scale production plants; and third, there are excellent physical models for distillation, which can be leveraged for data augmentation and the creation of hybrid datasets for ML model training in future work.

 Chemical production processes are commonly classified as either batch or continuous.
+We report here on batch distillation.
+The studied batch distillation process is inherently unsteady.
+Complementary data from a steady-state continuous distillation process are currently being collected at TU Munich, within the same coordinated project (see~\hyperref[sec:BATCH_Acknowledgements]{Funding}, DFG Research Unit 5359 “Deep Learning on Sparse Chemical Process Data”), on which we report in a separate paper~\cite{APARNA, AparnaDataset}.
+These data will be released in a format consistent with the present dataset.

-We report here on batch distillation, but this project was carried out in the frame of a Research Unit (see~\hyperref[sec:BATCH_Acknowledgements]{Acknowledgements}, in which data from a continuous distillation plant are also generated).
-The batch distillation plant described here is a small, flexible laboratory plant; however, it can emulate most types of faults that occur in industrial-scale operations~\cite{Kister2003}.
-The primary purpose of the present paper is to describe the laboratory-scale batch distillation plant and its operation in sufficient detail to contextualize the generated process data.
+Although the batch distillation plant described here is a small, flexible laboratory plant, it can emulate most types of faults that occur in industrial-scale operations~\cite{Kister2003}.
+In this paper, we describe the batch distillation plant and its operation in sufficient detail to contextualize the generated process data.
+The plant was specifically designed and equipped for the present study, and operated under a wide range of conditions and mixtures, including both fault-free and anomalous experiments.
+Alongside conventional process variables, the dataset includes multimodal information, such as concentration data from online NMR spectroscopy, as well as video and audio recordings.
 We also provide information on the types of anomalies that were generated.
+Expert annotations describe the anomalies and their causes based on an ontology developed in this work.

-Furthermore, we present the first extensive database of real batch distillation process data.
-This paper establishes the foundation for follow-up publications in which this database will be enlarged and diversified with new process data generated with the described batch distillation plant.
-We openly share our data with the community, which can be accessed via \rurl{doi.org/10.5281/zenodo.17395544}, to foster progress in ML-based AD in chemical engineering.
+With this paper, we present the first extensive dataset of real batch distillation process data.
+This paper establishes the foundation for follow-up publications in which this dataset will be enlarged and diversified with new process data generated with the described batch distillation plant.
+Future work will also extend the dataset to additional operating modes of the batch distillation plant, including dynamic control and fed-batch operation.
+We openly share our data with the community to foster progress in ML-based AD in chemical engineering; the complete dataset is publicly available in a structured format under a CC BY 4.0 license at \rurl{doi.org/10.5281/zenodo.17395543}\cite{MainDataset}.